lsst-dm/dmtn-031/index.rst

 - “N Successful” is the number of CCDs where a match has been found;
 - “N Failed” is the number of CCDs where a match was not found;
-- “Sucess rate” is the ration of “N Successful” to the total number of CCDs.
+- “Success rate” is the ration of “N Successful” to the total number of CCDs.

 CFHTLS results
 ^^^^^^^^^^^^^^